testit-tms/api-client-js/docs/AutoTestsApi.md

 Create autotest

-    &lt;br&gt;This method creates a new autotest.  &lt;br&gt;To add an autotest to the test plan, link it to a work item using the &#x60;POST /api/v2/autoTests/{autoTestId}/workItems&#x60; method.  &lt;br&gt;Use the &#x60;POST /api/v2/testRuns/byAutoTests&#x60; method to run autotest outside the test plan.
+     This method creates a new autotest.
+To add an autotest to the test plan, link it to a work item using the &#x60;POST /api/v2/autoTests/{autoTestId}/workItems&#x60; method.
+Use the &#x60;POST /api/v2/testRuns/byAutoTests&#x60; method to run autotest outside the test plan.

 ### Parameters